 This will be guided by our Anti-harassment and Bullying policy.
 If you are found to have breached this policy, we will deal with this matter as a case of possible misconduct or gross misconduct.
-For staff, this will be dealt with under our disciplinary procedure, led by the HR committee.
-A member of staff should raise a grievance - usually with their line manager.

 For volunteers, breaching this policy could result in the volunteering agreement ending and them being asked to leave their volunteer position.
 It may also mean the volunteer is not able to volunteer in future.
+This will also apply to self-employed contractors.